 In any case, a rich pin will always show the current price and will bring a potential buyer directly to the correct Etsy listing, which means you won't have people clicking on your link, and then clicking away when they realize either that the item has gone up in price or that they are not directed to the correct site.
 Here are a couple of samples of rich product pins on Pinterest.
 One is a sample from Pinterest as it looks on a mobile device, and one is mine as it looks on a computer:

-Why should you set up a Pinterest for business account?
+The first thing you are going to want to do is set up, or change, your Pinterest account to a business account.
+Why?
 Well, for starters, you will be able to advertise your Etsy products professionally, which is what this whole article series is about.
 But more than that, you will be able to see how many people are seeing your items, clicking on them, and saving them.
 You will have access to analytics to see to which groups of people your items are appealing, as well as see what items and ads are the most popular.
 You will almost certainly see increased viewing in your Etsy shop from people clicking on your Pinterest ads.

 In just one month, I have experienced an increase of more that 25% in visits, views, sales, and revenue.